jacobandreas/writing/_posts/2012-10-24-storeys-end.md

 rise up at intervals from obsessively-tended lawns.
-The only feature I really enjoy is the airy, wood-paneled dining hall, where I (surprisingly often) find myself lingering in conversation over a plate of rudely boiled root vegetables or a candlelit glass of wine.
+The only feature I really enjoy is the airy, wood-paneled dining hall, where I (surprisingly often) find myself lingering in conversation over a plate of rudely boiled root vegetables or a glass of wine.

 <img src="../attachments/storeys-end-2.jpg" />